tpiekarski/derl/README.md

 - Record all returning [HTTP Status Codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
 - Output a list of files, urls and line numbers (optional with context up to 3 lines)
 - Common verbosity by default arguments (```-v|-vv```) with a lot of output for information and debugging
-- Utilities name sounds little bit like one guy hunting for other dead things ;)
+- Utilities name sounds little bit like one guy hunting for other dead things in the 10th season already ;)

 ## [Running](#running)